-The emerging preference for self-interested motivations to remit or use money for oneself is based on several factors such as 'dislike to living in a care home' here in UK, 'be with your own people [in Africa] in old age', 'planning for retirement' and 'securing a future for myself and my children.'
+Thinking About the Future.
+The emerging preference for self-interested motivations to remit or use money for oneself is based on several factors such as "dislike to living in a care home" here in the United Kingdom, "be with your own people [in Africa] in old age," "planning for retirement" and "securing a future for myself and my children."
 Nevertheless, it is important to point out that there was a divide in how participants attributed these factors to shaping their thoughts about their future.
-We noticed that for our participants, not wanting to be in a care home here in the UK and the nostalgia for being with 'own' people in old age was driving them to seriously start planning for retirement and hence the increased focus on self.
+We noticed that for our participants, not wanting to be in a care home here in the United Kingdom and the nostalgia for being with "own" people in old age was driving them to seriously start planning for retirement and hence the increased focus on self.

-"Because everybody is thinking of retirement.
+Because everybody is thinking of retirement.
 If you work here 20 years, you don't want to retire here and then they get dumped in a care home.
-You want to go back home" (DJM).
+You want to go back home.
+(DJM)